 Portrait Hours are once a week, are pre-scheduled, and allow up to 15 guests (including photographers) to shoot portraiture with their chosen equipment (drones are not permitted).
 Pictures taken during Portrait Hours are for personal use only.
 No further commercial, fine art, or editorial use is permitted.
 The cost for photo walks is $50; Nevada residents, students, active military, and veterans pay $35 with valid identification.
 More information is available here.

 Fine Artists and Hobby Photographers

-A shoot must be scheduled in advance if you wish to bring models or bring a photographer/videographer.
+A shoot must be scheduled in advance if you wish to bring a camera or models.

 Stock photography and retail items containing images of The Neon Museum collection are never permitted.

-Artist and photographer groups, classes or workshops seeking to visit, please submit a request form.
+Artist, photography groups, classes, or workshops seeking to visit, please submit a request form.

 Members of the media must make arrangements for all photo and video shoots in advance.
-To coordinate a shoot, please contact the Public Relations Office.
+To coordinate a shoot, please fill out this form.

 Members of the media must be escorted by a Public Relations staff person at all times or have permission from PR to shoot independently.
 All organized photo shoots inside the Museum—for news coverage, school projects, etc.—require a staff member escort.

 The following rules apply to all photography at The Neon Museum: